Out of love with China, fashion factory moves west

 Crouched over their sewing machines in a brightly-lit factory in eastern Tunisia sit dozens of women in blue uniforms, carefully stitching bras and lingerie that might have been made by workers in China but for this trend.

-The factory, in an industrial zone near the city of Sfax, employs 700 workers and makes lingerie and swimwear for La Perla and other brands.
+The factory, in a industrial zone near the city of Sfax, employs 700 workers and makes lingerie and swimwear for La Perla and other brands.

 At other tables, factory workers check finished bras in white and cream lace for defects before sorting them into yellow and grey crates for packaging.
 The clatter of sewing machines bounces off the white walls.